mims-harvard/Medea/README.md

 ## 🧬 S. cerevisiae E-MAP Synthetic Lethality Benchmark

-We release an **unpublished** high-density **Epistatic MiniArray Profile (E-MAP)** screen that systematically maps genetic interactions in *S. cerevisiae* — a major new contribution accompanying Medea.
+We release a **previously unpublished** high-density **Epistatic MiniArray Profile (E-MAP)** screen that systematically maps genetic interactions in *S. cerevisiae* — a major new contribution accompanying Medea.
 Each 6,144-colony plate profiles a query gene against the full yeast single-deletion library, yielding a **5,806 × 41** matrix across **41 query genes**.
 Comparing the fitness of double-mutant strains against the expected fitness of single mutants reveals functional relationships, where strongly negative scores indicate synthetic lethality.
 By screening **with and without DNA-damaging treatments**, the benchmark distinguishes constitutive functional relationships from those that emerge specifically under DNA damage stress.

 **Benchmark detail (labeled gene pairs per condition):**